QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

 -  Hicks-Arrow prices named after John R. Hicks and Kenneth Arrow

--  A max-min problem for solving a planning problem
+-  A min-max problem for solving a planning problem

 -  A **shooting algorithm** for solving difference equations subject to initial and terminal conditions

--  A connection between some Lagrange multipliers in the max-min problem and the Hicks-Arrow prices
+-  A connection between some Lagrange multipliers in the min-max problem and the Hicks-Arrow prices

 -  A **Big** :math:`K` **, little** :math:`k` trick widely used in